bharathkkb/mono-bp-test4/blueprints/bucket/README.md

 # Google Cloud Storage bucket blueprint

-This blueprint deploys a single bucket into Google Cloud test
+This blueprint deploys a single bucket into Google Cloud test1